Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Seahawks stats and trends

-- Seattle has seven wins against the spread in 15 games this year.
+- Seattle has played 15 games, with seven wins against the spread.

-- The Seahawks have covered the spread once this season when favored by 7 points or more (in two chances).
+- The Seahawks have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Seattle's games this year have hit the over five times in 15 opportunities (33.3%).
+- Seattle has hit the over in 33.3% of its opportunities this year (five times in 15 games with a set point total).

-- When Seattle scores more than 25.7 points, it is 5-1 against the spread and 5-1 overall.
+- Seattle is 5-1 against the spread and 5-1 overall this season when the team puts up more than 25.7 points.

-- The Seahawks have 11 giveaways this season, while the Lions have 16 takeaways.
+- The Seahawks have turned the ball over 11 times this season, five fewer than the Lions have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Lions.